mst1711/java-starter/README.md

 Example of configuration file you can see in apps-example.yml file

-If your application needs in hdfs access starter can detect currect master node in HA cluster
+If your application needs hdfs access, starter can detect currect master node in HA cluster
 and set environment variable hdfs_address with active master address.

 Thats all.